Layered Tortilla Pie Recipe

-- 2. Lightly butter tortillas on one side; place one tortilla, buttered side down, in a 2-qt. round casserole.
-Top with about 1/2 cup meat mixture and 1/3 cup cheese.
+- 2. Lightly butter tortillas on one side only; place one tortilla, buttered side down, in a 2-qt. round casserole.
+Spoon about 1/2 cup meat mixture on the tortilla, then sprinkle with about 1/3 cup cheese.
 Repeat layers, ending with cheese.

 - 3. Pour water around the sides of casserole (not over top).
 Cover and bake at 400° for 20 minutes or until heated through.
 Let stand 5 minutes before cutting.
 Yield: 4-6 servings.

 1 wedge: 350 calories, 20g fat (12g saturated fat), 82mg cholesterol, 722mg sodium, 19g carbohydrate (2g sugars, 3g fiber), 24g protein.